WilmerU7899/copycat-website/README.md

 As it allowed me to completely override my other code.

 > Not only is the skill of communication and googling a question important in SEP but in its also important anywhere in our lives.
-It could be useful for other classes, it could be for work and a simple google search may save you countless hours.
+It could be useful for other classes, it could be for work and with a simple google search it may save you countless hours.
 We are in a time that technology has taken over and we should take advantage of it.

 Link to my [Planning Document](https://docs.google.com/document/d/1eES174rivIfOkhRIRTh4OQ2Jw8h4PWSASwaZdVyoH-8/edit)